TianKongBen/TheLastSwordYouWillEverNeed-Remastered/README.md

 ## English

 ---
+### tips
+The original work is The Last Sword You Will Ever Need, and the original author is QueenofSquiggles.

 ### Introduction to the mod
 This is a remastered version of The Last Sword You Will Ever Need, trying to restore the setting of version 1.7.10 as much as possible!